sindresorhus/awesome-npm/readme.md

 }
 ```

-For the already installed package binary will be executed from `node_modules/.bin`.
+If the binary is already installed, it will be executed from `node_modules/.bin`.

 ```
 $ npx cat-names
 Max
 ```

-But if binary is missing it would be installed first.
+But if the binary is missing, it will be installed first.

 ```
 $ npx dog-names